-"How do skin lighteners work and are they safe?
+"How do skin lighteners work and are they safe?"

 I'm Indian, and have family members in India that are talking about skin lightening, which is more popular among women there.
 Is this practice safe?

 There are many products that are available for the purpose of lightening skin.
 Some of these work by decreasing the amount of pigment that the body makes naturally, and others claim to actually bleach the skin.
 In the US, these products are regulated to some degree by the Food and Drug Administration (FDA), but the same cannot be said for products obtained in other parts of the world.
 As Dr Olumide's article points out, these products can contain toxins such as mercury or potent steroids that can cause serious long term adverse effects.
 These effects can be especially significant because of the large body surface that is involved.
 In short, when any chemical is used in large concentrations for long periods of time, there will be effects.
 Please advise your family members to discontinue the use of these products, which will help with their health and also discourage the erroneous belief that skin color affects beauty.
 If they persist in their beliefs and desires, please ask them to seek medical counsel to appropriately choose products with the fewest side effects.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.